Gratitude and appreciation aren’t just fluffy words people throw around to feel good.

 You appreciate someone’s hustle, even if you didn’t get anything from it personally.
 No transaction needed.
 You’re just tuned in.

-The focus areas are different too.
+The focus areas of gratitude and appreciation are different, too.

 - Gratitude zeroes in on blessings — what you’ve been given, what you’re lucky to have.